bjornmeansbear/lectureScripts/WhatIsSGD.md

 What is Sustainable Graphic Design?
 Anything that visualizes the caretaking of our Spaceship Earth, in any way large or small.

+Anything that helps promote the flourishing of nature’s interconnected systems will look correct.
+That doesn’t require a particular style, material, or typeface

 ±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±

 ## A Place to Start: Define Sustainable Graphic Design